PostHog/posthog.com/contents/blog/experiments.md

 author: ["neil-kakkar"]
 featuredImage: ../images/blog/posthog-engineering-blog.png
 featuredImageType: full
+categories: ["Product updates", "Launch week"]
 ---

 We just launched our Experimentation suite, and there's a ton we learned about running successful experiments.

-It was a no brainer product decision: Since you're already analysing your data in PostHog, and you're already using feature flags to roll out new features, why not have the capability to test how well these features are doing?
+It was a no brainer product decision: Since you're already analysing your data in PostHog, and you're already using [Feature Flags](/product/feature-flags) to roll out new features, why not have the capability to test how well these features are doing?

 Experiments allow you to choose a target metric, choose specific people to run this experiment on, and estimate how long this experiment would run for.

 ![PostHog - Experiment Creation](../images/blog/experimentation/experiment-creation.png)

-Thanks to feature flags, you can then easily validate whether each variant looks good, launch your experiment, and wait for data to come in.
+Thanks to Feature Flags, you can then easily validate whether each variant looks good, launch your experiment, and wait for data to come in.
 Once data starts trickling in, we run a Bayesian analysis to give a probability for each variant being the best, a graph of how things are looking for each variant, and whether the results are significant or not.

 ![PostHog - Experiment Results](../images/blog/experimentation/experiment-results.png)

 Well, that's enough about how experiments work.
-If you're interested in the technical details, check out the user guide.
-(TK: link) For now, let's get into three interesting things we learned about running successful experiments.
+If you're interested in the technical details, check out the [Experimentation user guide](/docs/user-guides/experimentation).
+For now, let's get into three interesting things we learned about running successful experiments.

 ## Choosing the right metric is hard